Myyura/the_kai_project/docs/kakomonn/kyoto_university/informatics/amp_2021_algorithm.md

 ## **Kai**
 ### (i)
-We use BFS to compute a shortest path in an unweighted graph.
+We use BFS to compute shortest paths in an unweighted graph.

 ```text
 BFS(s, G=(V, E)):